 The need for biogas

 Biogas is already known for several hundred years.
 Methane was detected in marsh gases around 1750.
 The first continuous fermentation processes were realized after 1900.
 In the beginning of the 1970s, biogas was relevant again in Europe due to the sharp rise in energy costs (oil crisis).
-Since 1980, the ecological assessment and presentation and thus the awareness of people have resulted in a major boost for biogas.
+Since 1980, the ecological assessment and presentation, and thus the awareness of the people has resulted in a major boost in interest for biogas.

 Biogas, i.e. the fermentation of organic wastes, is a way to solve environmental problems: